Elvie's wearable breast pump feels like breaking out of jail

 I've been a mom for four years.
 For half that time, I pumped breast milk.
 Like many working mothers, I spent countless hours locked in windowless rooms, half undressed with what looked like two airhorns latched to my chest and surrounded by the loud grating noise of the motor.
-By comparison, using an Elvie pump -- a wearable, all-in-one device released months after a similar gadget called Willow -- felt like an early release from confinement to serve the rest of my sentence at a beach-side resort.
+By comparison, using an pump by Elvie -- which is trying to redesign pumping alongside Willow, Freemie and Babyation -- felt like an early release from prison to serve the rest of my sentence at a beach-side resort.

 While other consumer technologies have seen dizzying advancements in the last 25 years, electric breast pumps haven't fundamentally changed since their introduction by Medela in the early '90s.
 New moms have basically been stuck with the pumping equivalent of a two-way pager, while everything else upgraded to iPhones.

 But the past two years have seen the introduction of wearable pumps by Elvie and Willow, two women-led start-ups.
-With pumps redesigned as cup-shaped devices you can wear inside your bra, their products and other new portable breast pumps aim to make it easier for women to express milk as they go about their day.
+With pumps redesigned as cup-shaped all-in-one devices you can wear inside your bra, they join other new breast pumps -- like Freemie's Liberty and Independence pumps and a forthcoming, kickstarted pump called Babyation -- aiming to make it easier for women to express milk as they go about their day.

-Elvie's pump will become more accessible this week.
-Starting Sunday, Elvie's pumps will be sold in more than 250 Target stores and nearly 100 Buy Buy Baby locations across the US.
-That comes a month after Elvie announced that its pumps will be eligible for insurance subsidies in the US to offset their cost through a partnership with Aeroflow.
+Elvie's pump will become more accessible last week.
+As of Sunday, Elvie's pumps were on sale in more than 250 Target stores and nearly 100 Buy Buy Baby locations across the US.
+That comes a month after Elvie announced that its pumps will be eligible for insurance subsidies in the US to offset their cost, through a partnership with Aeroflow.
 One Elvie unit costs $279 and two are $499.

 I tested an Elvie pump in two different circumstances: pumping in the workplace while also nursing at home, and pumping while traveling away from my baby.
 At work, Elvie made pumping noticeably less oppressive.
 While traveling, it was emancipating.

 I also pumped while biking home from work once or twice.
 That wasn't effective -- at all.
 It also isn't how wearable pumps are meant to be used.
-But the simple fact of pumping in public, while going from one place to another, can feel like a revelation for anyone who's been indentured to a traditional pump for months on end.
+But the mere possibility of pumping in public, while going from one place to another, can feel like a revelation for anyone who's been indentured to a traditional pump for months on end.

 Wearable pumps aren't magical breastfeeding cure-alls.
 For me, the Elvie pump didn't increase my supply meaningfully compared with a traditional pump.
 These new pumps still require diligence about cleaning and storage.
-And although they're wearables, you can't exactly slip all-in-one pumps under your clothing with quite the same ease as sliding a smartwatch onto your wrist.
+And although they're wearable devices, you can't exactly slip one on under your clothes with quite the same ease as sliding a smartwatch onto your wrist.

 But using the Elvie pump fundamentally redefined my assumptions about pumping.
 It gave me some of my freedom and a lot of my dignity back.
 For a thankless, labor- and time-intensive task like pumping, that alone may be worth it to some women.